Codecademy/docs/CONTRIBUTING.md

 ## What do I need to do before creating new entries?

-Before contributing, poke around the [/content](https://github.com/Codecademy/docs/tree/main/content) folder.
+Before creating new entries, poke around the [/content](https://github.com/Codecademy/docs/tree/main/content) folder.
 This is where all the content is stored.

 Please read through the following in the [/documentation](https://github.com/Codecademy/docs/tree/main/documentation) folder.
 In these links, you'll find a write-up of our standards for content and style: